 It’s important to make money, but I feel it’s way more important to not lose money.
 You worked hard for that money and sacrificed time with your loved ones.
 The last thing you want to do is have it poorly managed.

-Again, in great economic times, most every sponsor ends up looking great.
+Again, in great economic times, almost every sponsor ends up looking great.
 But the truly great ones will do a better job managing the downside when the economy is poor or when things go unexpectedly.

 So it’s important to understand how the sponsor is mitigating risk.
 How are they preparing in the case of an economic downturn (as everyone is predicting)?